xdong05/xdong05.github.io/_pages/openings.md

 We are looking for new group members with passion, talent, and grit!

-You will have the chance to work on creative questions related to spatial ecology and global change.
-We will work together to determine significant questions, constructing elegant mathematical models, performing big data analysis, designing clever experiments, and making discoveries.
+You will have the chance to work on creative researech related to spatial ecology and global change.
+We will work together to identify significant and interesting questions, constructing elegant mathematical models, performing big data analysis, designing clever experiments, and making discoveries.

 ### Open positions